trebeljahr/trebeljahr.com/_booknotes/life-3.0.md

 #### Who cares?

 Without consciousness the universe might as well not exist.
-Hence we need to make sure we really understand what consciousness is, and have solid measures to determine what is and isn't conscious.
+Hence we need to make sure we  understand what consciousness is, and have solid measures to determine what is and isn't conscious.

 #### What is consciousness?